 Although the MBA Project’s core mission is to provide services to youth directly, we also offer trainings to other providers so that mindfulness-based services can reach youth far beyond our capacity.
+Beginning in Fall 2017 we will offer on-line training to support those who are interested, but cannot travel to the Bay Area.

 Public trainings are open to the public and occur at Against the Stream Buddhist Meditation Society in San Francisco.
 We offer a variety of daylong trainings revolving around the topic of delivering mindfulness-based interventions to at-risk youth.
 These trainings are useful to providers such as therapists, social workers, teachers, healers, and mentors.